ytrqua3/music-prefernce-country-classification/README.md

     | Western Core / DACH      | 19610        | 13557        | 0.928     | 0.549      | 0.380     | 0.449    | 0.768          | 0.913   | 0.437    | 0.300   | 0.356  | 0.660        |
     <br/>
     Conclusion:<br/>
-      1. In this case, accuracy doesn't mean anything.
+      1. In this case, accuracy is not as important.
 The aim is to get a high top3 recall so the target country has a chance of standing out in the next stage.<br/>
       2. When the number of users in the region get under 10000 the top3 recall gets bad as signals are weak and get surpressed by larger regions.<br/>
       3. For small regions, the model results in a high precision low recall.
 This means that it is very selective on those regions.<br/>
       4. It seems like that regions have high overlap (which make sense as mainstream music has large global influence)<br/>

 ## Region-Level Country Classification Performance